lsu-ddem/pathways-site/content/1_IntroToCoding/2_MakingThings_Happen/1_Lesson_1/index.md

 ![](/images/uploads/simple_test_explanation-1-.png)

 The embedded code below shows an If Statement in action.
 Clicking and dragging your mouse along the gray canvas draws lines made of teal squares.
-The test measures the mouseIsPressed system variable from our previous lesson and wait to see if it contains the boolean value "true."
-If it does, a teal square is produced.
-If it doesn't, the code outside of the If Statement continues to run and the tests continues to check and wait to see when it will be passed.
+The test measures the `mouseIsPressed` system variable from our previous lesson and wait to see if it contains the boolean value "true."
+If it does, a teal square is produced by running the two lines of code found inside of the braces.
+If it doesn't, the test continues to check and wait to see when it will be passed because we have placed it inside of the **draw( )** loop.
+The code outside of the If Statement continues to run regardless.

 {{% codepen 600 QxWpqG%}}